Tri-Parish Outreach

 Spring Donation Drives:

-Appreciation is extended to community members who serve as intermediaries to OutReach recipients, especially with regard to our Furniture Exchange and Clothing Give-Away
+Appreciation is extended to community members who serve as intermediaries to OutReach recipients, especially for our Furniture Exchange and Clothing Give-Away programs, and special requests periodically brought to our attention.
+Year after year, individuals and families in need, social-work clients, and others have benefited from their time and effort.

 St. James parishioner and social worker, Deb Kelsey is associated with the Salvation Army in Hudson.
 Deb advises that there is need for laundry detergent and dryer sheets, dish detergent and hygiene products for their patrons if anyone wishes to contribute.
 Please call OutReach if items need to be forwarded.
 Thank you.